JAlcocerT/JAlcocerT/content/blog/video-foto-tinker.md

 ---
-title: "More Photo and Video fun stuff"
+title: "More Photo and Video fun stuff with PostIZ"
 date: 2025-05-13T13:20:21+01:00
 draft: false
 tags: ["Tinkering"]